BChow5/Obsidian-Notes/ACIT3420 - Windows Server/Lectures/Lecture 3.md

 	- domain service
 	- stores your objects (users, computers, groups, printer)
 - what is domain controller?
+	- a server that responds to security authentication requests within a computer network domain
 	- #midtermQ

 ### physical component and logical component of ADDS